LucasMcVey/Flinders-Cyber-Security-Society/May 2023 Workshop/README.md

 Summary: In this guide we will be covering challenges: "Put an additional product into another user's shopping basket" and "Forge an essentially unsigned JWT token"

+Here is the recorded version of our workshop for extra detail: https://www.youtube.com/watch?v=CBUNIHnZU7M

 ### Challenge 1 - Put an additional product into another user's shopping basket

 First step is to create an additional user account as shown in the picture below: